fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 Triple distillation is often cited as the main reason Irish whiskey has its famously approachable character.
-It's also why Irish whiskey makes such an excellent base for cocktails—that smoothness plays well with other ingredients.
+It's also why Irish whiskey makes such an excellent base for cocktails.
+That smoothness plays well with other ingredients.

 | Distillation Method | Typical Result                             | Best For                           |
 | ------------------- | ------------------------------------------ | ---------------------------------- |